Kanru Hua has formally released the Arpasing standard for English UTAU voicebanks. You can read about it on his website at these links.

 The notes you select for conversion MUST have another note after them.
 The best way to ensure this is by putting a rest at the end of the UST.

-To do multi-syllable words, you will have to delete all notes but the first syllable, and extend the first note to cover the length of all the notes combined.
-Put the entire word in the note, or all of the phonemes, and convert as normal.
+To do multi-syllable words via word input, you will have to delete all notes but the first syllable, and extend the first note to cover the length of all the notes combined.
+Put the entire word in the note, and convert as normal.
 From there you will have to put the notes back at the correct pitch and fix the timing.

 FOR MULTIPITCH: If the voicebank you're using is multipitch, there are issues with Arpasing Assistant.
 The best thing to do is to temporarily remove all pitches with suffixes from the voicebank.
 The pitch without a suffix should be the only one remaining, and should not be inside a subfolder.
 Then, run Arpasing Assistant as usual.
 Once the UST has been converted, put the other pitches back in.